 - Do your daily activities take a long time to finish?

 - Are you concerned about putting things in a special order, or are you upset by mess?

 A more detailed assessment is then needed for OCD to be diagnosed.
 This may either be carried out by your doctor or by a specialist mental health team.
 The assessment will look at any obsessional thoughts and compulsions that you have and how they affect you and your daily life.
 Children with OCD may be referred to a specialist mental health team which is experienced in assessing and treating children with OCD.

 - Cognitive behavioural therapy (CBT); or

-- Medication, usually with an SSRI antidepressant medicine; or
+- Medication, usually with a selective serotonin reuptake inhibitor (SSRI) antidepressant medicine; or

 - A combination of CBT plus an SSRI antidepressant medicine.

 Cognitive behavioural therapy is a type of therapy that deals with your current thought processes and/or behaviours and aims to change them by creating strategies to overcome negative patterns, which may help you to manage OCD more effectively.
 See separate leaflet called Cognitive Behavioural Therapy (CBT).

 Your doctor may refer you to a therapist who has been trained in CBT.
 This may be a psychologist, psychiatrist, psychiatric nurse or other healthcare professional.
 Your doctor may give you the details of a scheme called Improving Access to Psychological Therapies (IAPT).
 This is a CBT service you can refer yourself to.